-5.10 What is the process for getting clearance to operate in the New Zealand FIR above flight level 245 without ADS-B OUT after 31 December 2018?
+5.8 What is the process for getting clearance to operate in the New Zealand FIR above flight level 245 without ADS-B OUT?

-If operators wish to operate an aircraft without ADS-B OUT above flight level 245 in the New Zealand FIR after 31 December 2018, they must discuss this with the CAA as soon as possible.
+If operators wish to operate an aircraft without ADS-B OUT above flight level 245 in the New Zealand FIR, they must discuss this with the CAA as soon as possible.
 Email ADSB@caa.govt.nz

-5.11 The 2021 proposed mandate point is right in the middle of a busy summer flying season.
+5.9 The 2021 proposed mandate point is right in the middle of a busy summer flying season.
 Why can't the mandate be delayed to the following winter?